bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 ```

 **Note:** we are using the `static` prop in the above example to render the toast in-pace in the
-document, rather than transporting it to a `<b-toaster>` target container
+document, rather than transporting it to a `<b-toaster>` target container.

 ## `<b-toaster>` target component